dhrub1999/Portfolio-New/README.md

    - Push your changes to your forked repository.
    - Submit a pull request to the main repository, explaining the changes and improvements you've made.

 3. **Providing Feedback**: Feel free to share your feedback or suggestions for enhancements.
-We're open to ideas that can enhance the functionality and user experience of this portfolio website.
+I'm open to ideas that can enhance the functionality and user experience of this portfolio website.

 4. **Testing and Documentation**: Help test the website's functionality and contribute to documentation improvements.
 Your insights can be invaluable in ensuring a smooth user experience.